Noord-Brabantsch-Duitsche Spoorweg-Maatschappij: The railway after bankruptcy

 At the end of World War II, the railway bridge at Wesel was blown up by the retreating German Wehrmacht on March 10, 1945. the German section of het Duitse lijntje came to an end.
-In the years 1949-1967 the German part was closed and broken up (Goch – Hassum Closed to passengers in 1949 and to goods in 1967 and Goch – Uedem closed to passngers in 1963 and to goods in 1966).
+In the years 1949-1967 the German part was closed and broken up (Goch – Hassum closed to passengers in 1949 and to goods in 1967 and Goch – Uedem closed to passengers in 1963 and to goods in 1966).
 During the Second World War, the section between Xanten and Uedem had been damaged so many times by Canadian soldiers that it was never repaired.
 A road was constructed on the Goch – Uedem route.

 In 1950, the NS ended the last piece of passenger traffic on the Boxtel – Uden line.
 In 1970 goods traffic on the Uden – Gennep section was terminated.
 The Maasbrug near Gennep was dismantled in 1973.
 The adjacent road bridge was built in 1955 on a railway bridge that was intended to be the one that never existed.
 In 2004 Railion ended goods traffic on the part from Boxtel to Veghel.

 In protest against ProRail's plans to break up the connection at Boxtel, trips were made on Easter Monday 2005 with a steam engine and a light rail vehicle.